Noordeloos/OSML-IoT-WNS/README.md

 cd DHT11
 vi dht11.c
 ```
 Then, follow the instructions [here](http://pastebin.com/raw/qwXLu0hu) to write and compile an executable file.
+Note that often, while pasting contents from your clipboard to vi editor, the paste function will truncate the first two characters from your file.
+To fix this, hit the 'Esc' key on your keyboard, use your arrow keys to travel up to the begining of your file.
+Compare the pasted text to the original.
+If characters are missing, at the start of your file, press the 'insert' key on your keyboard.
+Type the needed characters and hit the 'Esc' key.
+Type ":wq!" and hit the 'Enter' key.
+You are now ready to compile your file.
+You are now ready to continue the [compiling instructions](http://pastebin.com/raw/qwXLu0hu).

 ### Download Python Script onto RPi
 Similarly, from your home directory, make a folder called 'LDR'.
 Use the command below to clone the [Python code](https://pimylifeup.com/raspberry-pi-light-sensor/).